seeq12/eclipse-import-projects-plugin/README.md

 You can also supply `-importPreferences exported.epf` to import Eclipse preferences exported earlier.

-Additionally it's possible to supply multiple `-importProjet` and `-importPreferences` directives to import multiple folders and/or preferences.
+Additionally it's possible to supply multiple `-importProject` and `-importPreferences` directives to import multiple folders and/or preferences.

-- `-importProject projectFolder1 -importProjects projectFolder2`
+- `-importProject projectFolder1 -importProject projectFolder2`
 - `-importPreferences prefs1.epf -importPreferences prefs2.epf` or even
 - `-importProject projectFolder -importPreferences prefs.epf`.